 - 1. Official master's degree transcripts sent directly to Pacific College from previous institution(s) (Pacific College master's alumni transcripts will be supplied by the PCOM registrar.) - 2.
-Proof of 90 semester units of undergraduate coursework - A statement describing the applicant's personal and/or professional history and any other information that would help the admissions committee assess readiness to contribute to Pacific's doctoral culture.
+Proof of 90 semester units of undergraduate coursework - 3.
+Proof of NCCAOM certification, license or professional practice - 4.
+A statement describing the applicant's professional practice, including the number and type of patients treated weekly, any specialty if applicable, the number of hours worked per week, and any other information that would help the admissions committee assess readiness to contribute to Pacific's doctoral culture.